ldmd - Logical Domains Manager daemon

 autorecovery_policy=3 – Automatically updates the configuration if an autosave configuration is newer than the corresponding running configuration.
 This action overwrites the SP configuration that will be used during the next power cycle.
 This configuration is updated with the newer configuration that is saved on the control domain.
 This action does not impact the currently running configuration.
 It impacts only the configuration that will be used during the next power cycle.
 A message is also logged, which states that a newer configuration has been saved on the SP and that it will be booted the next time the system performs a power cycle.
 These messages are logged in the ldmd SMF log file.

-Specifies the CPU autoreplacement policy for the Fujitsu M10 platform and the Fujitsu SPARC M12 platform.
+Specifies the CPU autoreplacement policy for the Fujitsu M10 platform.
 This property can have one of the following values:

 autoreplacement_policy_cpu=1 – Enables the CPU autoreplacement process, which attempts to automatically replace faulty CPU resources.
 This is the default policy.